PoCInnovation/Pool2021/Security/Cryptography/student.md

 	 HGU{Lgmlw_ds_Ysmdw_wkl_guumhéw_hsj_dwk_Jgesafk._Lgmlw_?_Fgf_!_Mf_Naddsyw_hwmhdé_v’Ajjévmulatdwk_Ysmdgak_jékaklw_wfugjw_wl_lgmbgmjk_à_d’wfnszakkwmj.}

+## Guess
+Can you find what format this string is and break it ?

+`7ecc19e1a0be36ba2c6f05d06b5d3058`

 ## eXORcisme
 Every documents, images, sounds … can be stored in a file.
 A file contains data which must be used to render its content.
 The data organisation in a file is defined by its file format specifications (pdf, jpg, png, wav, zip …).